 - Quiet, shell scattered beach ideal for walking

-- Generous air-conditioned room with queen-sized four-poster bed draped in soft mosquito netting
+- Generous air-conditioned room with queen-size four-poster bed draped in soft mosquito netting

 - Oriental wardrobes and comfortable sofa